 A Carer is anyone, including children and adults who looks after a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction and cannot cope without their support.
 The care they give is unpaid.
-When we refer to carers in this document, this is inclusive of both adult and Young Carers.
-(NHS England).
-Information about types of caring roles can be found in Appendix 3.
+(NHS England) When we refer to Carers in this document, this is inclusive of both adult and Young Carers.